-- Data management: analytics and visualization, curation, preservation
+- Data management, including analytics, visualization, curation, and preservation

 - Information risk management

-- Other relevant areas including digital transformation, organizational learning, collaboration, and knowledge management
+- Other relevant areas including organizational learning, collaboration, user experience, or knowledge management

 The SIM (http://sim.management.dal.ca) offers two graduate programs: the American Library Association-accredited Master of Library and Information Studies (MLIS) program, and the mid-career blended learning Master of Information Management (MIM) program.
 At the undergraduate level, the School provides core and elective courses in the Bachelor of Management program, delivered collaboratively with the three other schools in the Faculty of Management.
 The School also participates in Dalhousie’s Interdisciplinary PhD program.